 Amsterdam is best seen from the water.
-Sure, there are canal cruises (see below), but they don't offer the freedom to do your own exploring.
-To follow our canal tour (see Canal Dreams), you can try to bond with a boat owner; otherwise your options are limited to the pedal-powered canal bike or pedalo.
-Upon rental, don't ignore the introductory run-down of the rules of the water (put simply: stick to the right and be very wary of canal cruisers, who always assume that size makes right).
+Sure, there are canal cruises, but they don’t offer the freedom to do your own exploring.
+You can try to bond with a local boat owner; otherwise your options are limited to the pedal-powered canal bike or pedalo.
+Upon rental, don’t ignore the introductory rundown of the rules of the water (put at its most basic: stick to the right and be very wary of canal cruisers, who always assume that size makes right).

 While every effort and care has been made to ensure the accuracy of the information contained in this guide, the publisher cannot accept responsibility for any errors it may contain.
 Before you go out of your way, we strongly advise you to phone ahead and check the particulars.

 Amsterdam fast facts A-Z

 When to go to Amsterdam